dennisbailey/node-express-request-routes/README.md

 });
 ```

 This is correctly written out, but if we actually hit this endpoint, we aren't returned anything.
 The problem is that we're missing some middleware.
 What we need is a way of parsing data before it gets to each request.
 In this particular instance, we will be using [bodyparser](https://www.npmjs.com/package/body-parser).
-This populates the request body with the information we have sent it, and then allow us to access that information in our routes.
+This populates the request body object with the information we have sent it, and then allow us to access that information in our routes.
 First, install bodyparser using terminal.

 ```sh
 $ npm install --save body-parser